schmidt-software/KeenWrite/BUILD.md

 ## Binaries

-Run the `installer` script to build platform-specific binaries, such as:
+Run the `installer.sh` script to build platform-specific binaries, such as:

-    ./installer -V -o linux
+    ./installer.sh -V -o linux

-The `installer` script:
+The `installer.sh` script:

 * downloads a JDK;
 * generates a run script;
 * bundles the JDK, run script, and JAR file; and
 * creates a standalone binary, so no installation required.

-Run `./installer -h` to see all command-line options.
+Run `./installer.sh -h` to see all command-line options.

 # Releases